 You can apply for, among other things, a ‘special deferment of payment’ (bijzonder uitstel van betaling).
 This is possible for all assessments, therefore also for the turnover tax (VAT), income tax, corporation tax and wage tax and national insurance contributions.
 You submit an application for this payment extension in writing and send this by post to the Tax and Customs Administration.
 It is also possible to submit the application digitally.
 You can receive a three-month deferment of payment with this.

 Temporary Emergency Bridging Measure for Sustained Employment (NOW)

-Flex workers and on-call workers who earned 400 euros or more in February and who were not able to claim any other benefit can report to the UWV till the 12th of July for a monthly amount of 550 euros.
-This applies for March, April and May.
+Flex workers and on-call workers who earned 400 euros or more in February and who were not able to claim any other benefit could report to the UWV till the 12th of July 2020 for a monthly amount of 550 euros (for March, April and May 2020).